kellyluo25/recollectives/_posts/2022-06-24-collections-13.md

 ## hello girl
 ###### clean girl, material girl, *that* girl

-*Preface*: This is probably part of a longer essay: a piece about girlhood and what that uniquely means to every girl, and the girls we want to be in the forming stage and the girls we've become in the norming stage.
+*preface*: This is probably part of a longer essay: a piece about girlhood and what that uniquely means to every girl, and the girls we want to be in the forming stage and the girls we've become in the norming stage.
 The dominant theme is the fracturing.
 The splintered creation and demolition of various personas, enforced by societal and cultural expectations, that condense into the palatable version of a normal girl.
 The ideas here explore some of the containers the girls have been put in, and why they're leaders in their category.

 —